TtheBC01/passkey-demo/README.md

 invoked successfully.
 Hence, even you request a signature on the same challenge text, you will not receive the same signature value on successive invocations.
 For this reason WebAuthn is not appropriate for key-ratchet style algorithms for deriving new keys from message signing.

-The options for public key credential algorithms (`pubKeyCredParams`) are `-7` for Elliptic Curve Digital Signature Algorithm with SHA-256 and `-257` for RSA Signature with SHA-256.
+The options for public key [credential algorithms](https://www.rfc-editor.org/rfc/rfc9053.html#name-examples-2) (`pubKeyCredParams`) are `-7` for Elliptic Curve Digital Signature Algorithm with SHA-256 and `-257` for RSA Signature with SHA-256.
+There is currently no support or plans to natively support []`secp256k1`](https://www.rfc-editor.org/rfc/rfc9053.html#name-security-considerations-for).